top of page

 2. Internal Business Documents

-Most internal company documents do not require notarization, such as:
+Most internal company documents do not require notarization, including:

 • Internal memos